JoelStansbury/widgetron/README.rst

    -env ENVIRONMENT_YAML, --environment_yaml ENVIRONMENT_YAML
                            Path to environment.yml
    -deps DEPENDENCIES [DEPENDENCIES ...], --dependencies DEPENDENCIES [DEPENDENCIES ...]
                            List of conda-forge packages required to run the widget (pip packages are not supported).
-Deduced from environment_yaml if None.
+If environment_yaml or explicit_lock are also provided, then those are appended to the list of dependencies.
    -c CHANNELS [CHANNELS ...], --channels CHANNELS [CHANNELS ...]
                            List of conda channels required to find specified packages.
 Order is obeyed, 'local' is always checked first.
 Default=['conda-forge',].
-Deduced from
-                           environment_yaml if None.
-   -src PYTHON_SOURCE_DIR, --python_source_dir PYTHON_SOURCE_DIR
-                           This is a shortcut to avoid needing to build a conda package for your source code.
-Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by
-                           copied recursively into a package shell immediately next to the notebook.
+If environment_yaml or explicit_lock are also provided, then those are appended to the list of channels.
    -lock EXPLICIT_LOCK, --explicit_lock EXPLICIT_LOCK
                            Path to lock file generated via `conda-lock --kind=explicit`.
+   -src PYTHON_SOURCE, --python_source PYTHON_SOURCE
+                           This is a shortcut to avoid needing to build a conda package for your source code.
+Widgetron is basically a big jinja template, if your notebook has `from my_package import my_widget` then you would pass C:/path/to/my_package, and the directory will by copied recursively into a package shell immediately next to the notebook.
    -sc SERVER_COMMAND [SERVER_COMMAND ...], --server_command SERVER_COMMAND [SERVER_COMMAND ...]
                            How to launch JupyterLab.
-Default `["jupyter", "lab", "--no-browser"]`
-   -icon ICON, --icon ICON
+Default `["jupyter", "lab", "--no-browser"]` -icon ICON, --icon ICON
-                           256 by 256 icon file (must be appropriate to OS) win:
-                           .ico osx: .icns linux: .png
+                           256 by 256 icon file (must be appropriate to OS) win: .ico osx: .icns linux: .png

 Example Usage
 -------------